charlesportwoodii/rpq-server/README.md

 ## License

-RPQ is licensed under the MIT license.
+RPQ is licensed under the BSD 3-Clause license.
 See [LICENSE](LICENSE) for more details.